ShiviPro/Process-Manager/README.md

 --> Once a process terminates the PID manager may assign its pid to new process.

 # Minimum and Maximum PID's can be edited and used accordingly.
-# (Sleeping for a random period of time approximates the typical pid usage in which a pid is assigned to a new process,
+# Sleeping for a random period of time approximates the typical pid usage in which a pid is assigned to a new process